zwang1995/Aspen-Plus-Automation/README.md

 - [x] **block properties**: reboiler/condenser heat duty
 - [x] **simulation error**

-With the above actions, in an automatic manner, **process simulation** and **data collection** can be performed under different conditions.
+With the above actions, in an automatic manner, **process simulation** and **data collection** can be performed under different operating conditions.

 ## Example
 ### Separation of 1-butene/1,3-butadiene mixture using Extractive Distillation